grafana/tempo-operator/docs/operator/api.md

 <td>

-<p>Resources defines the compute resource requirements of Tempo.</p>
+<p>Resources defines the compute resource requirements of the Tempo container.</p>

 </td>
 </tr>